Program Category: Dual-Degree Program

 Please find detailed information about the JD/PhD program below and in this document.

 The following GSAS departments have elected to participate in the JD/PhD program:

 Students who wish to take part in this program must submit separate applications and gain admission to both the Law School and a PhD program in a participating department of the Graduate School of Arts and Sciences.
 There is no JD/MA dual-degree program.

-To take advantage of the reduction of time to degree, students should apply to the second school no later than the fall semester of their second year.
+To take advantage of the reduction of time to degree, students should apply to the second school no later than the fall semester of their first year.
 In any case, participants in the dual-degree program who begin at the Law School must be admitted to and register at GSAS before completing their Law School coursework.
-Those who begin at GSAS must be admitted to and register at the Law School before completing the requirements for the MA.
+Those who begin at GSAS must be admitted to, and register at the Law School before completing the requirements for the MA.
 Students accepted to the Law School during their first year at GSAS must enroll at the Law School the following fall and may not defer their admission to the Law School.